Mitch McConnell Is Killing the Filibuster

 What’s the solution?
 One option would be to nix the filibuster outright.
 Another would be to simply render it less obstructive.
 “The key to reform is eliminating the minority’s ability to impose a supermajority threshold on legislation while still giving the minority a platform and making it easier for senators to bring bills and amendments up for votes,” he concluded.
 “For example, the Senate could require a Jimmy Stewart–style talking filibuster, not just an emailed objection, reviving debate and making the chamber a place where incentives align to produce thoughtful solutions.”

 The issue would have come up at some point during Biden’s presidency—perhaps over D.C. statehood, or a new Voting Rights Act, or some sort of pandemic relief measure.
 But McConnell, for some reason, has decided to force the issue now.
 His effort to stymie an organizing resolution shows the filibuster at its worst: an anti-democratic tool by which a handful of lawmakers can stop the majority from taking power and governing the nation.
 There is never a wrong time to invoke the nuclear option and get rid of the filibuster once and for all.
-With McConnell’s transparently self-serving demands still echoing in Congress’ recently-ransacked halls, there might not be a better time to finally do it.
+With McConnell’s transparently self-serving demands still echoing in Congress’s recently ransacked halls, there might not be a better time finally to do it.

 Read more https://newrepublic.com/article/161033/mitch-mcconnell-abolish-filibuster-biden